yiisoft/yii2/docs/guide/security-authorization.md

 }
 ```

+> Note: If you are using advanced template, you need to put your `RbacController` inside `console/controllers` directory
+  and change namespace to `console/controllers`.

 After executing the command with `yii rbac/init` we'll get the following hierarchy:

 ![Simple RBAC hierarchy](images/rbac-hierarchy-1.png "Simple RBAC hierarchy")